samboest/Election_Analysis/README.md

   - *Winning Vote Count:* 272,892
   - *Winning Percentage:* 73.8%
 ## Election-audit summary
 With some modifications, we could use this script for other elections.
 I believe we could add code to read other CSV files from other elections and merge them for a larger analysis.
 We could follow that same logic and during the next election we could append the new years election data and compare candidate votes if they re-ran for election.
 Lastly, the code can easily be run again now for a different election as long as the file paths are updated.
+## Results and Code Examples
 ![](Resources/text.file.results.png)
 ![](Resources/County.code%20screenshot.png)
 ![](Resources/candidate.code%20screenshot.png)